Article (54)

 Gave society a system of justice and equality

-Made a nation plagued by ignorance a model of high morals
+Made an ignorant nation a model of high morals

-The Holy Quran describes this fact in these words:
+The Holy Quran has described this fact in these words:

 "وَمَا أَرْسَلْنَاكَ إِلَّا رَحْمَةً لِّلْعَالَمِينَ"